-“Country Done Comin’ To Town” across the street at John Rich’s Redneck Riviera.
-Make your way over for a dose of live music and a space dedicated to celebrating the men and women who serve.
+Make your way over to John Rich’s Redneck Riviera for a dose of live music and a space dedicated to celebrating the men and women who serve.
 Rich is heavily involved with RNR, so don’t be surprised if you bump elbows at the bar.

 Ole Red (Blake Shelton)

-If you’re still itchin’ to have a little fun, walk a bit further and dive into Blake Shelton’s Ole Red on the corner of 3rd Avenue.
-Be ready for some country tunes, skyline views, and some shopping in the retail section.
+If you’re itchin’ to have a little fun, head on over to Blake Shelton’s Ole Red on the corner of 3rd Avenue.
+Be ready for country tunes, skyline views, and great memorabilia shopping in the retail section.

 Margaritaville (Jimmy Buffet)

-Once you’ve had your fill of the “Boys ‘Round Here,” grab your shaker of salt and venture to Jimmy Buffet’s Margaritaville for tropical cocktails, live singer-songwriters, and Caribbean cuisine.
-This was one of the first celebrity bars in Music City, kickstarting the trend on Lower Broadway.
+Jimmy Buffet’s Margaritaville is where you’ll find tropical cocktails, live singer-songwriters, and Caribbean cuisine.
+This was one of the first celebrity bars in Music City which kickstarted the trend on Lower Broadway.

 Jason Aldean’s Restaurant + Rooftop Bar

 For Amarillo Sky views, check out the rooftop at Jason Aldean’s Restaurant + Rooftop Bar.
 The Southern cooking and live music won’t disappoint either.
 People rave about their bison sliders!

-Kid Rock’s Big Ass Honky Tonk & Rock ‘n’ Roll Steakhouse
+Kid Rock’s Big Honky Tonk and Rock ‘n’ Roll Steakhouse

-The building is just as big as the name at Kid Rock’s Big Ass Honky Tonk and Rock ‘n’ Roll Steakhouse, which can accommodate almost 2,000 people.
+The building is just as big as the name at Kid Rock’s Big Honky Tonk and Rock ‘n’ Roll Steakhouse, which can accommodate almost 2,000 people.
 There are five floors, four stages, six bars, and a rooftop bar.
-Give a toast to the sun, drink with the stars.
+Give a toast to the sun, drink with the stars!